Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/en/05_alternate_thordan.md

 ## Wrath of the Heavens

+- Any player can be targeted for the two Thunderstrucks, including the two Spiral Pierces (tethers) and the Skyward Leap (blue prey mark).
+- A player targeted by Thunderstruck *may* also be targeted for the divebomb, but *will not* be targeted by either Liquid Heaven or Alter Pyre.
+- The three players targeted by the blue prey and the two tethers *will not* be targeted by Liquid Heaven (but they still can get Altar Pyre).

 ## Death of the Heavens

 My preferred strat is an upside-down version of the "Komazou" strat, which splits the Dooms 2-2.